Maikel Garcia Preview, Player Props: Royals vs. Pirates

 - Garcia is hitting .279 with 17 doubles, two triples, four home runs and 27 walks.

-- Garcia has had an RBI in 36 games this year (37.5%), including six multi-RBI outings (6.3%).
-He has also driven home three or more of his team's runs in one contest.
+- In 37.5% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in one contest.

-- In 38 of 96 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.